CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 do this MailerQ will not explicitly check whether an email was sent to a local address and/or whether an incoming message contained a delivery report.
-All incoming messages are treated as regular incoming messages and are directly sent to the inbox queue.
+All incoming messages are treated as regular incoming messages and are sent to the inbox queue.

-When you configure MailerQ to listen to one or more SMTP ports, and you also require incoming connections to use authentication, you might receive messages over unauthenticated connections.
+When you configure MailerQ to listen to one or more SMTP ports, and you also require incoming connections to authenticate, you might receive messages over unauthenticated connections.
 These messages are rejected and will not end up in the "inbox" queue.
-However, for debugging and/or security reasons you might still be interested in finding out who is flooding your SMTP server with rejected messages.
-By assigning a value to the "rabbitmq-refused" config file setting, you can instruct MailerQ to send refused messages to a special queue where you can inspect these refused messages.
+However, for debugging and/or security reasons you might still want to find out who is flooding your SMTP server.
+By assigning a value to the "rabbitmq-refused" config file setting, you can instruct MailerQ to send rejected messages to a special queue anyway where you can inspect these refused messages.
+The default setting for "rabbitmq-refused" is empty, so that refused messages are not collected.

 ### Delivery status notifications